datachefs/cdv-notes/pages/how/organizing/organizing.md

 The same way: together.  band of brothers and sisters across groups -- in general, or by state/region, or by sector, or both/and.
 Figuring out good leadership dev in tech by yourself, writing the sheets, figuring out the asks, thinking through access issues, etc:  that's a lot.
 Doing it w 5 other groups, together?
 And maybe w some help from movement experts in how to do leadership dev in general?
 That's a different story?

-Before GPT, the way to go would have been to create lightweight libraries.
-Now it's unclear.
-And to be honest, it may be unclear for a while -- it may take some time to figure out how to we write code in the best way in the era of GPT.

-So instead of trying to spell out the how, let's talk about the what:

-Eventually strategic/useful -- although it may take some beginning shiny-centered iterations to get there; it may be hard to figure out what would actually be effective until we have some real world experience.

-Something where it's okay to be playful, experimental, okay to make mistakes -- low stakes, small amounts of resources, iterative, learn as you go

-And learn from other folks - e.g., network of housing advocates across the country, progressive groups in Michigan.

-Explain to artists and graphic designers widescale matters -- give concrete examples

-Also concrete examples of what kind of creative dataviz you might do.
-Starting from simple data is a good idea

 Maybe even setting up groups in churches
 Bring in young activists , including high school
 And look for intersections.
-A small Atlanta church might not have folks, but if it's part of an Atlanta of progressive black churches

-creating a diverse community oriented ecosystem
+A small Atlanta church might not have folks, but if it's part of an Atlanta of progressive black churches creating a diverse community oriented ecosystem